Profile

 Publishing Editor

 As a Publishing Editor at the Royal Society of Chemistry, I assessed scientific manuscripts and oversaw peer review for high-impact general chemistry journals, as well as coordinating the chemistry section of the journal Royal Society Open Science.
-I successfully streamlined the journal's workflow, supervised its editors and ran workshops to improve efficiency, shortening time-to-decision on submissions from four months to six weeks.
+I streamlined the journal's workflow, supervised its editors, and ran workshops to improve efficiency, shortening time-to-decision on submissions from four months to six weeks.

 This is also where I became a stickler for grammar: I edited over 120 scientific manuscripts and one book for language, style and consistency, to the Royal Society of Chemistry’s rigorous standards.
 I regularly wrote for the industry-leading print magazine Chemistry World, which is where I had my very first trending news story.